THE ARTHUR R. KRAVITZ AWARD FOR COMMUNITY ACTION AND HUMANITARIAN CONTRIBUTIONS

 Gerald Adler, MD, for his creative and energetic contribution in founding the Boston Psychoanalytic Alliance, which provided BPSI with its first structure to develop community and cultural outreach programs, involving the active participation of BPSI members.
 He also co-founded, as a part of the Alliance, the Committee on Gay and Lesbian Issues, now called the Committee on Gender and Sexualities.

 Roberta Apfel, MD, and Bennett Simon, MD, for their their influential and committed work with the mental health of children of war, Physicians for Human Rights, and many other local and international initiatives.
+Click here to watch their recent interview to Ann Katz about their work with children, recorded in the BPSI library on May 9, 2018.

 Maurice Vanderpol, MD, for his progressive and important contributions over many years in consultations to various school systems, and with Facing History and Ourselves and other charitable organizations.
 The school consultation work, which began with the Needham Schools and then spread, was firmly based in psychoanalytic concepts and the idea of a therapeutic milieu.